Suite 1300

 RCT by Tooth Type

-D3310 (anterior — 1–2 canals), D3320 (premolar — 1–2 canals), D3330 (molar — 3–4 canals)
+D3310 (anterior 1–2 canals), D3320 (premolar 1–2 canals), D3330 (molar 3–4 canals) endodontic procedures coding classification

 Retreatment Codes

-D3346 (anterior retreatment), D3347 (premolar), D3348 (molar) — prior Tx documentation required
+D3346 (anterior retreatment), D3347 (premolar), D3348 (molar), prior treatment documentation required.

 Pulp Cap Codes

-D3110 (indirect pulp cap — no exposure), D3120 (direct pulp cap — pulp exposed) — separate from restoration
+D3110 (indirect pulp cap, no exposure), D3120 (direct pulp cap, pulp exposed), separate from restoration.

 Vital Pulp Therapy